Blueprint's Team

 Siobhan received a bachelor’s degree in nutritional biochemistry from Memorial University of Newfoundland and a Master of International Public Health degree from the University of New South Wales.

-Victoria Slaughter is the Program Director for the PPE program at Blueprint Biosecurity, where she works to develop and implement strategies that improve the availability of robust and innovative personal protective equipment to prevent and mitigate future pandemics.
+Victoria Slaughter is the PPE Director at Blueprint Biosecurity, where she works to develop and implement strategies that improve the availability of robust and innovative personal protective equipment to prevent and mitigate future pandemics.

 Victoria has a bachelor’s degree in biochemistry and a master’s degree in chemistry from the University of Central Florida.